openline-ai/openline.ai/blog/openline-hubspot-connector.md

 The Hubspot connector for customerOS automatically sync all changes and new data from Hubspot.
 This ensures that your team is always working with the most up-to-date information, helping improve accuracy and operational efficiency.

-## Save time, save money
+## Save time, save (lots of) money

 Using the customerOS Hubspot connector, you no longer need to purchase separate CRM licenses for your operational teams.
-Plus, our connector helps your organization save an estimated 3.8 hours per week per customer-facing employee, resulting in a total of 9,880 hours saved annually for a 50-person team.
-With an average hourly wage of $30, that's a whopping $296,400 in time savings!
+Plus, our connector helps your organization save an estimated [3.8 hours per week per customer-facing employee][forbes], resulting in a total of 9,880 hours saved annually for a 50-person team.
+With an average hourly wage of $30, **that's a whopping $296,400 in time savings!**

 Experience the unparalleled efficiency and ROI that the customerOS Hubspot connector brings to your organization.
 Give your operational teams the tools they need to drive customer success and maximize your business's growth.